 - Jealousy And Possessiveness: Getting jealous about all your partner’s personal or professional relationships is a sure sign of OLD.
-It also proves that you do not trust them and have faith in your relationship.
-You feel they are cheating, or someone will take them away from you.
+It also proves that you do not trust them or have faith in your relationship.
+You feel they must be cheating, or someone will take them away from you at any moment.
 Constantly wanting them by your side and expecting them to spend every free moment with you are signs of extreme possessiveness.

-- Disrespecting Boundaries: The feeling that you are allowed to cross all boundaries with your partner, such as dropping in at their office or family events unannounced, imposing your choices, dragging them to places they do not want to go, are all signs of an OLD.
+- Disrespecting Boundaries: The feeling that you are allowed to cross all boundaries with your partner, such as dropping in at their office or family events unannounced, imposing your choices, dragging them to places they do not want to go, hacking their computer, or snooping in their phone logs, and of course stalking, are all signs of an OLD.

-- Low Self-Esteem And Anxiety: If a person gets severely anxious not knowing the whereabouts of their love concern or not receiving an instant text reply during a working day, reflect OLD.
-The obsessive behavior stems from low self-esteem, where a person thinks so little of themselves that they feel vulnerable to betrayal.
+- Low Self-Esteem And Anxiety: If a person gets severely anxious not knowing the whereabouts of their love concern or not receiving an instant text reply during a working day is a classic sign of OLD.
+The obsessive behavior stems from low self-esteem, where a person thinks so little of themselves that they feel vulnerable to betrayal and are constantly seeking evidence to support their worst fears.
 Constant obsessive behavior can cause mental anxiety, depression, frustration, and even make them suicidal in some cases.

 - Constant communication: If your guy or girl is communicating throughout the day, dropping in to see you as a surprise regardless of the place or time, they are probably obsessed with you and somehow trying to get control of every moment of your life.

-- Stalking: In case of a broken relationship, stalking the ex through spying, trolling their social media accounts, making crank calls, or messaging without response are all signs of OLD.
+- Stalking: In case of a broken relationship, stalking the ex through spying, trolling their social media accounts, making prank calls, or messaging without response are all signs of OLD.

 Other common symptoms of OLD include: